sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 Business Outcome deliveries also act as decision gates in the investment plan.

 The blanket approval over the time horizon gives the product's value stream stability.
-However, funding may be augmented based on the desired Business Outcome in the roadmap, at which point departmental governance needs to be engaged.
+A budget may be augmented based on the desired Business Outcome(s) in the roadmap, at which point departmental governance needs to be engaged since budgets are a CFO domain.
-This funding is not based on historical spending levels but on future need.
+This budget ask is not based on historical spending levels but on future need.

 The Roadmap **can and will be re-prioritized**.
 New business outcomes may be added or shifted on its timeline due to experience gained with the product and to changes in departmental or portfolio priorities.